Strand Hotel Fevik.

 During the 1970’s the beach hotel was frequented by British born author and master of the twisted tale Roald Dahl and his family.
-Roald was born in Wales, but was of Norwegian decent and enjoyed spending his summers at Strandhotel Fevik with his family.
+Roald was born in Wales, but was of Norwegian descent and enjoyed spending his summers at Strandhotel Fevik with his family.
 He always stayed in room 306 with a small wooden balcony overlooking the beach through the Norwegian pine trees.
-This year in September celebrates the centenary of the birth of Roald and the hotels has a series of events and special offers.
+This year in September celebrates the centenary of the birth of Roald and the hotel has a series of events and special offers.

 Room in the new section

-Fourth floor penthouse Ekili Suite overlooking the beach.
+Fourth-floor penthouse Ekili Suite overlooking the beach.